Bangkok, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Take care to choose the correct type.
-Most adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A, B, C and O. Check that you get the correct kind.
+The majority of adapters available online are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

 Airplane phone mount